-What manufacturing software ERP / MRP / MES a small company needs for production scheduling and control?
+What manufacturing scheduling software a small company needs for production scheduling and control?

-When in doubt which solution is better for your small business: ERP/ MRP /MES software, don’t search any longer, stop to read:
+When in doubt which solution is better for your small business: ERP/ MRP /MES software, don’t search any longer, stop to read.

 What is ERP?

 An ERP for manufacturers is defined as an enterprise resource planning management system, which is a configurable enterprise-wide software package that integrates isolated functional areas, typically production, planning, purchasing, transportation, and distribution, but also sales, marketing, finance, accounting, and human resources — into a single system with shared databases.
 However, even the definition sounds complicated, indicating that ERP implementation is not just a simple software project but a change in the whole business process to fit the new advanced system.
 It’s like managing simultaneous changes in different areas having the same resources available at additional costs, which might strain the firm financially and substantially impact its performance.

 Advanced software comes equipped with modules for various business processes, including general modules and industry-specific ones.
 Consequently, an ERP system might be a solution for multiple tasks by integrating these different components.